- What is armstrong number

 num_original stores the initial value of the input, whereas num stores the number of digits in the input.
 Using the variable num_2, we compute the sum of individual digits raised to the power of the count variable respectively.
 Finally, we compare the original number and the sum obtained to check for the property of an armstrong number

-In this article we considered the armstrong number, the algorithm and its implementation.
+In this article we considered the Armstrong Number, the algorithm and its implementation.
 For more tutorials on python and machine learning stay tuned.
-Let us know what you think in the comment section below.1
+You can also take up AI ML courses and power ahead in your career.
+Let us know what you think in the comment section below.5